kaloyanTry/kaloyanTry/README.md

 - 👋 Hi, I’m Kaloyan,
 - 👀 I’m interested in Web development and programming, as a hobby.
-- 🌱 I’m currently learning Web development /HTML, CSS, JS, C#, SQL/
+- 🌱 I’m currently learning Web development /HTML, CSS, JS, Node.js, and C#, SQL/
 - 💞️ I’m looking to collaborate on Web Development.
 - 📫 How to reach me: @kaloyanTry